Holding our Communities Together

 We are inviting Southeast Asian and Latinx community organizers who are interested in exploring cross-diaspora solidarity and helping shape the Discovery Cards practice.
 We expect space for approximately 20 organizers for the full retreat.

-Fill out the short form below to express your interest.
+Fill out our short form to express your interest.
 We will follow up with additional details about the retreat and next steps.